Tickets

 Unlike most of Rome’s other major attractions, numbers of visitors inside the Colosseum are strictly limited – to 3,000 people within the amphitheater at any one time.

 This used to lead to long lines outside even for ticket-holders, since the automated entry/exit system only allowed new people to enter the Colosseum as other people left.
-In an attempt to manage this situation, the authorities that run the monument imposed a new rule in 2019 which means that now every ticket purchased, having originally been valid for any two-day period within the calendar year in which it was purchased, has to be bought to enter the Colosseum at a specific, designated time and date.
-(Note: even with a skip-the-line ticket, you still need to join a small line for an airport-like security check but it is rarely more than five minutes’ wait.)
+In an attempt to manage this situation, the authorities that run the monument imposed a new rule in 2019 which means that now every ticket purchased must be bought to enter the Colosseum at a specific, designated time and date.
+(Note: even with a pre-booked experience, you still need to join a small line for an airport-like security check but it is rarely more than five minutes’ wait.)

-The flipside of these changes is lack of availability of official tickets (don’t worry, there are lots available), since these very specific date and time-slots get bought up by tourists and tour operators weeks or even months in advance.
+The flipside of these changes is lack of availability of official tickets (don’t worry, there are many package options available), since these very specific date and time-slots get bought up by tourists and tour operators weeks or even months in advance.
 Furthermore the Colosseum ticket office only releases tickets every three months – meaning you cannot ever book your ticket more than three months in advance.

-But al is not lost!
-We have an arrangement with tour partner Carpe Diem that offers tours of the Colosseum, Palatine, and Forum at 10 am – skip the hot weather and the crowds at the same time, and don’t worry about getting a ticket as they take care of that for you!
+But all is not lost!
+We have an arrangement with tour partner Carpe Diem that offers tours of the Colosseum, Palatine, and Forum at 10 am: skip the hot weather and the crowds at the same time, and don’t worry about getting a ticket as they take care of that for you!
+This visit also includes the Palatine Hill and Forum.

 Back when it was the Flavian Amphitheater the Colosseum had a canvas roof.
 These days it’s open to the sky, and the heat of the day in Rome can become unbearable, so an early evening visit will be much more pleasant and cooler, with dramatic shadows as the sun sets, though you can still feel the heat radiating back at you from the stones.
 Note that the last entrance into the Colosseum is 1 hour before closing time.